 Normative social influence is a bit more direct and easier to pick up in terms of social influence.
 Simply put, it’s when a person wants to “fit in” among his colleagues.

-Normative social influence is determined by a number of factors, but is namely dictated by the belief that a person wants to maintain their position within a group of people.
-This means that person will create their values and opinion based on the group in order to be liked and respected. ⁵
+Normative social influence is primarily determined by the belief that a person wants to maintain their position within a group.
+This means a person will create their values and opinions based on the group to be liked and respected.
+This person will also alter their attitudes and conduct to become more equal to that group. ⁵

 Conformity in Public and Private